fykou/GitGraph/CONTRIBUTING.md

 - `yarn jest:watch`

-You can run one single test file by running `yarn jest:watch <FILENAME>`, for example `yarn jest:watch src/models/Baseball/BaseballPitchLevelEventBatterHitDirection/direction-angle.test.ts`.
+You can run one single test file by running `yarn jest:watch <FILENAME>`, for example `yarn jest:watch src/..<FILENAME>.test.ts`.

 ## Editor

 We recommend using Visual Studio Code as editor, but whatever you prefer will probably work.
-You might need to configure your editor to work with TypeScript, eslint, prettier, and editorconfig.
+You might need to configure your editor to work with TypeScript, ESlint, Prettier, and Editorconfig.

 ### Visual Studio Code